open-telemetry/opentelemetry-collector-contrib/receiver/kafkametricsreceiver/README.md

 - `group_match` (default = .*): regex pattern of consumer groups to filter on for metrics.
 - `client_id` (default = otel-metrics-receiver): consumer client id
 - `collection_interval` (default = 1m): frequency of metric collection/scraping.
-- `labels` (default none): list of additional labels to be applied to metrics.
-This should be in `key:value` format.
 - `auth` (default none)
     - `plain_text`
         - `username`: The username to use.